EFanZh/Graphviz-Preview/README.md

 - [x] Add border and shadow to indicate the graph border.
 - [x] Allow user to save the generated graph.
-- [x] Report error if the document is invalid.
+- [x] Report error if the source is invalid.
 - [ ] Apply configuration change without restart.
 - [ ] Allow user to manipulate preview with keyboard.
 - [ ] Add CI integration.